Skip Navigation

 Cover letters often constitute part of the proposal and can convey information that might not otherwise be conveyed to your reader.
 In other words, use the cover letter as an opportunity to make your proposal shine.

 The person who submits the cover letter will depend upon the context in which the proposal is submitted.
-Possibilities include the project director, the dean, the president, the director of Corporate and Foundation Relations, or the assistant director of Corporate and Foundation Relations.
-If the cover letter needs signatures other than the project director's, allow sufficient time for that person to review the proposal.
-We do not encourage dragging signees away from meetings, meals, or family gatherings for this purpose.
+Possibilities include the project director, the dean, the president, the director of the Grants Office, or the assistant director of the Grants Office.
+If the cover letter needs signatures other than the project director’s, allow sufficient time for that person to review the proposal.
+We do not encourage dragging letter signers away from meetings, meals, or family gatherings for this purpose.